0x1eef/ryo.rb/docs/comparison_to_openstruct.md

 as a method.
 Ryo also aims to make sure that whatever property you assign, the object will continue to function.

-Take this example, where OpenStruct raises an exception when method_missing is defined as a field:
+Consider this example, where OpenStruct raises an exception when method_missing is defined as a field:

 ```ruby